There, it’s said. Weekends can be absolute hell as a single, childless woman. “They creep up on you,” said one friend recently.

 I’ve learned that meaningful work, contact with other childless women (online and in-person) and friendships (old and new) are what sustain me, and so I nurture them.

 Join our life-changing, taboo-busting, friendly, frank, kind, private, global online community.

-Book a place on a Gateway Women Reignite Weekend – our friendly, life-changing transformational weekend for childless women looking to embrace the life unexpected (UK, Ireland, USA & Canada).
+Book a place on a Gateway Women Reignite Weekend – our friendly, life-changing transformational weekend for childless women looking to embrace the life unexpected (UK/EU, USA/CAN, AUS/NZ).

 Explore Gateway Women’s global resource list including books, blogs and organisations including books on dealing with loneliness and the experience of the single & childless woman

-Watch some video interviews or listen to podcasts with Jody and other inspiring childless women and get your preconceptions about what childless women ‘are like’ changed!
+Listen to some of Jody’s many inspiring podcast interviews and get your preconceptions about what childless women ‘are like’ changed!